FreeCAD/FPA/_programs/grant-program-archive.md

 The following is a reverse-chronological-order list of past projects funded by the FreeCAD Project Association:

+## 2024

+### Bradley Mclean (@bgbsww): Toponaming issue mitigation

+*Funding approved 7 April 2024.*

+Bradley will complete the toponaming project code transfer.
+He was awarded a grant of USD $5,000 for the work.

+### Bradley Mclean (@bgbsww): Toponaming issue mitigation

+*Funding approved 22 January 2024.*

+Bradley will be working for two months on integrating fixes for the toponaming issue from RealThunder's branch to upstream FreeCAD.
+He was awarded a grant of 4800 USD.

+### Vincenzo Calligaro (@CalligaroV): Toponaming issue mitigation

+*Funding approved 22 January 2024.*

+Vincenzo will be working for two months on integrating fixes for the toponaming issue from RealThunder's branch to upstream FreeCAD.
+He was awarded a grant of 3400 EUR.

 ## 2023

+### Ajinkya Dahale (@jnxd): Curve Geometry Improvements

+*Funding approved 26 November 2023.*

+Ajinkya will implement general tangency with B-splines and make it possible to preview B-splines when drawing them.
+He will also investigate the implementation of Bezier curves and improve support for joining curves.
+Ajinkya was awarded a grant of 5000 USD.

 ### Benjamin Bræstrup Sayoc (@bensay): Fix Issue #5903